-Fixed Income - Cash Products (Government Bonds, Corporate Bonds, etc.): Jefferies act as market maker on a principal to principal basis under several differing trading scenarios, which cover both traditional 'high touch' and electronic 'low touch' channels, the most significant of which are summarised below:
+Fixed Income - Cash Products (Government Bonds, Corporate Bonds, ETFs, etc.): Jefferies act as market maker on a principal-toprincipal basis under several differing trading scenarios, which cover both traditional 'high touch' and electronic 'low touch' channels, the most significant of which are summarised below:

-- Firm Executable Quotes Via Regulated Markets, Multilateral Trading Facility ("MTF") or Organised Trading Facility ("OTF"): Where Jefferiesquote executable pricesviaregulated markets, MTFs or OTFs and subsequently transact on a principal to principal basis with a client who has accepted Jefferies's quote, then the best execution obligation would ge nerally not be owed; - Request for Quote Via MTF/OTF/ e-Trading Platform: MTF/OTF/ e-trading platforms offer Request for Quote functionality whereby several dealers offer executable (for limited timeframes) prices in competition, which are displayed concurrently to the professional client.
-The best execution obligation would generally not be owed to clients executing transactions via such electronic request for quote processes; - Request for Quote Via Non-Electronic Methods: Jefferies trade Fixed Income cash products with professional clients on a request for quote principal to principal basis without using a regulated market, an MTF, an OTF or e -Trading Platform to facilitate the transaction.
+- Firm Executable Quotes Via Regulated Markets, Multilateral Trading Facility ("MTF") or Organised Trading Facility ("OTF"): Where Jefferies quote executable prices via regulated markets, MTFs or OTFs and subsequently transact on a principal-to-principal basis with a client who has accepted Jefferies's quote, then the best execution obligation would not be owed. - Request for Quote Via MTF/OTF/ e-Trading Platform: MTF/OTF/ e-trading platforms offer Request for Quote functionality whereby several dealers offer executable (for limited timeframes) prices in competition, which are displayed concurrently to the professional client.
+The best execution obligation would generally not be owed to clients executing transactions via such electronic request for quote processes. - Request for Quote Via Non-Electronic Methods: Jefferies trade Fixed Income cash products with professional clients on a request for quote principal to principal basis without using a regulated market, an MTF, an OTF or e-Trading Platform to facilitate the transaction.
 For such cash bond markets, it is market convention to 'shop around' and obtain a quote from several different dealers prior to execution, and professional clients would, as standard, have access to various sources providing them with a high degree of market transparency.
-An example is the Bid/ Offer Wanted in Competition (BWIC/ OWIC) process used for much of the MBS/ ABS market, whereby a client submits its bond bid/offer list concurrently to several dealers who then provide the client with competitive quotes.
-In such circumstances, where trading has been undertaken via phone, Bloomberg chat, email or another equivalent medium, the best execution obligation would in most instances not be deemed to apply, even where the resultant transaction is executed through a regulated market/MTF/OTF.
-There are, however, certain request for quote non-electronic subscenarios where the best execution obligation is deemed to apply [though please note that we expect this to be in limited circumstances].
-These include: - 'Working' an order on behalf of a client: Where Jefferies take a client order and 'work' it in the market, looking to identify relevant securities from other market sources, then Jefferies are deemed to be making decisions as to how the order is executed, and the best execution obligation will apply; - Captive Client: Where a is not able nor able to find other quotes.
-In such circumstances the client is deemed to be 'legitimately relying' on Jefferies to protect its interests in relation to the transaction, and as such the best execution obligation will apply.
-This scenario will generally only apply to select Global Structured Solutions products.
+An example is the Bid/Offer Wanted in Competition (BWIC/OWIC) process used for much of the MBS/ABS market, whereby a client submits its bond bid/offer list concurrently to several dealers who then provide the client with competitive quotes. - In such circumstances, where trading has been undertaken via phone, Bloomberg chat, email or another equivalent medium, the best execution obligation would in most instances not be deemed to apply, even where the resultant transaction is executed through a regulated market/MTF/OTF.
+There are, however, certain request for quote non-electronic sub-scenarios where the best execution obligation is deemed to apply [though please note that we expect this to be in limited circumstances].
+These include: - 'Working' an order on behalf of a client: Where Jefferies take a client order and 'work' it in the market, looking to identify relevant securities from other market sources, then Jefferies are deemed to be making decisions as to how the order is executed, and the best execution obligation will apply;

+- Captive Client: Where a client is not able to 'shop around' nor able to find other quotes.
+In such circumstances the client